soozi19/Full_stack/README.md

 This is the backend file.
-1) Created a Database in Postgresql
+1) Created a Database in Postgresql:
 So first what I've done is created a new database in Postresql named medicine_search.
 Created an table with columns id and name where I have given 50 medicines names.
 CREATE TABLE medicines (